-Described as “electric” and “absolutely breathtaking” (CiTR Radio), and “a true tour de force” (Musetta Stone), and as “exhibiting a deft touch and clear musicality” (The WholeNote), pianist Deborah Grimmett’s performances have been heard throughout North America and Europe in major concert halls such as Auditorium Santa Croce (Italy), Norges Musikkhøgskole (Norway), Espace Carpeaux (France), Ganz Hall, and Sherman Clay Steinway Hall (US), Centennial Theatre, and The Chan Centre for the Performing Arts (Canada).
+Described as “electric” and “absolutely breathtaking” (CiTR Radio), “a true tour de force” (Musetta Stone), and as “exhibiting a deft touch and clear musicality” (The WholeNote), pianist Deborah Grimmett’s performances have been heard throughout North America and Europe in major concert halls such as Auditorium Santa Croce (Italy), Norges Musikkhøgskole (Norway), Espace Carpeaux (France), Ganz Hall, and Sherman Clay Steinway Hall (US), Centennial Theatre, and The Chan Centre for the Performing Arts (Canada).

-Ms. Grimmett has appeared as soloist with Vancouver Symphony Orchestra, Ann Arbor Camerata, and Dexter Orchestra, in collaboration with conductors such as Bramwell Tovey, and Anthony Elliott, and her performances have been presented by the Heinz Awards, Berkeley Symphony, Müzewest Concerts, and Guelph Connections Concerts, among others.
+Ms. Grimmett has appeared as soloist with Vancouver Symphony Orchestra, Ann Arbor Camerata, and Dexter Orchestra, in collaboration with conductors such as Bramwell Tovey, and Anthony Elliott, and her performances have been presented by the Heinz Awards, Berkeley Symphony, Sonic Boom Festival, and Guelph Connections Concerts, among others.
 In addition, she has appeared in concert with Dearborn Symphony Orchestra and Vancouver Philharmonic Orchestra, and her recordings and interviews have been broadcast on RTÉ lyric fm, CBC Music, Classic 107, CiTR, and South Carolina Public radios.
-In early 2021, Deborah will be releasing her debut solo album, Lineage: Tracing Influence, on New Classics Records.
+Deborah recently released her debut solo album, Lineage: Tracing Influence, on New Classics Records.
 Described as “wonderfully expressive” and “a meaningful and deeply personal recording” (The WholeNote), the album features works by Iman Habibi and Rhoda Coghill, alongside works by Brahms, Debussy, and Respighi, and has been highlighted in the New York Times, as well as having been broadcast on CBC Music, and RTÉ lyric fm.

 Ms. Grimmett enjoys a versatile performing career as soloist, chamber musician, and orchestral musician, and is well known for her performances with the prize-winning piano duo ensemble, Piano Pinnacle, of which she is a co-founder, together with pianist/composer Iman Habibi.
 The ensemble has been playing together since 2010, and have won First Prize at the United States International Duo Piano Competition, and second prize at the North West International Piano Ensemble Competition, where it twice attained the audience choice award.